evgenirovinsky/GenAIProject/README.md

 ## Acknowledgments

-- The sentiment analysis model is based on the work of Skolkovo Institute
+- The sentiment analysis model is based on the work of cointegrated
 - The emotion detection model is based on the work of j-hartmann
 - Thanks to the Hugging Face team for the Transformers library